-ICB The ICB is responsible for setting the strategic context in which organisational process documents are developed, and for establishing a scheme of governance for the formal review and approval of such documents.
+- ICB The ICB is responsible for setting the strategic context in which organisational process documents are developed, and for establishing a scheme of governance for the formal review and approval of such documents.
 Chief Executive The Chief Executive has overall responsibility for the strategic direction and operational management, including ensuring that ICB process documents comply with all legal, statutory and good practice guidance requirements ensuring the implementation of an effective risk management framework, supporting risk management systems and internal control continually promote risk management and demonstrate leadership, involvement and support ensuring an appropriate committee structure is in place and developing the corporate governance and assurance framework ensuring all directors and senior leads are appointed with managerial responsibility for risk management.
-Executive Director of Finance The Executive Director of finance has a responsibility for: providing expert professional advice to the ICB on the effective, efficient and economic use of the ICB's allocation to remain within that allocation and identify risks to the delivery of required financial targets and duties ensuring robust risk management and audit arrangements are in place to make appropriate use of the ICB's financial resources ensuring appropriate arrangements are in identify risks and mitigating actions to the delivery of QIPP and resource releasing initiatives incorporating risk management as a management technique within the financial performance management arrangements for the organisation.
-Executive Director of Corporate Governance, Communications and Involvement The Executive Director of Corporate Governance, Communications and Involvement is the lead for risk management and has a responsibility for: ensuring risk management systems are in place throughout the ICB, coordinating risk management in accordance with this strategy ensuring the assurance framework is regularly reviewed and updated ensuring that there is an appropriate external review of the ICB's risk management systems and that these are reported to the Board overseeing the management of risks as identified by the quality, safety and risk committee, ensuring risk action plans are put in place, regularly monitored and implemented incorporating risk management as a management technique within the performance management arrangements for the organisation ensuring that systems are place for assuring the same ensure incidents, claims and complaints are and managed used the appropriate procedures.
+Chief Finance Officer The Chief Finance Officer has a responsibility for: providing expert professional advice to the ICB on the effective, efficient and economic use of the ICB's allocation to remain within that allocation and identify risks to the delivery of required financial targets and duties ensuring robust risk management and audit arrangements are in place to make appropriate use of the ICB's financial resources ensuring appropriate arrangements are in identify risks and mitigating actions to the delivery of QIPP and resource releasing initiatives incorporating risk management as a management technique within the financial performance management arrangements for the organisation.
+Chief Corporate Services Officer The Chief Corporate Services Officer is the lead for risk management and has a responsibility for: ensuring risk management systems are in place throughout the ICB, coordinating risk management in accordance with this strategy ensuring the assurance framework is regularly reviewed and updated ensuring that there is an appropriate external review of the ICB's risk management systems and that these are reported to the Board overseeing the management of risks as identified by the quality, safety and risk committee, ensuring risk action plans are put in place, regularly monitored and implemented incorporating risk management as a management technique within the performance management arrangements for the organisation ensuring that systems are place for assuring the commissioning of high quality and safe services, and the on-going monitoring of the same ensure incidents, claims and complaints are and managed used the appropriate procedures.
 Executive Leadership Team Members of the Executive Leadership Team will: Maintain awareness of the main risks facing the organisation Take ownership where relevant of principal (strategic) risks that pose a threat to the achievement of strategic objectives and ensure appropriate action is taken to mitigate and manage risks ensuring regular updates to the ICB Take or delegate ownership, where relevant, of risks that pose a threat to the achievement of objectives or the business of the ICB and ensure appropriate action is taken to mitigate and manage risks ensuring regular updates are added to the risk register Ensure the processes for managing risk within the ICB are clearly understood, appropriately delegated and effective.